Homap/ostrich_PAR_analysis/code/processing/README.md

 Using script `sliding_window.py`, we produce windows of any given size with Z coordinates.

-To find overlap between our computed statistic and a given window, we use BEDTools' command:
+To find overlap between our computed statistic and a given window, we use BEDTools' command: <br>
 `bedtools intersect -a window.txt -b statistic.txt  -wao > window_statistic_overlap.txt`

 Now that we have the overlap between windows and statistic of interest, we use a suitable script in each case to obtain a window-based average of our computed measure.